UCL-CCS/EasyVVUQ/docs/source/old/fusion_tutorial.rst

 Import necessary libraries
 --------------------------

-For this example we import both easyvvuq and chaospy (for the distributions).
+For this example, we import both easyvvuq and chaospy (for the distributions).
 EasyVVUQ will be referred to as 'uq' in the code. ::

     import easyvvuq as uq